 I have one more Craig Kettles’ home for us to look at today.
 This one is not as rustic as the other two to me, but it does have quite a bit of whimsy going on in it – which is fun.
 Let’s start in the kitchen.

-I love that island cart above and the styling in that little corner by the stove below.
+I love the styling in the little corner by the stove below.

 We all need to use chalkboard paint on our pantry door like the one here.